 NSG 152 3 Health Care Particip ant BIO 142 (or BIO 232 or NAS 162), NSG 100, NSG 106, NSG 130, NSG 200.
 Focuses on the health and wellness of diverse individuals, families, and the community throughout the lifespan.
 Covers concepts that focus on client attributes and preferences regarding healthcare.
 Emphasizes population focused care.
 Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or cooperating agencies, and/or simulated environments.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.
 3 credits NSG 170 6 Health/I Il- ness Concept s BIO 142 (or BIO 232 or NAS 162), NSG 100, NSG 106, NSG 130, NSG 200.
 Focuses on the nursing care of individuals and/or families throughout the lifespan with an emphasis on health and illness concepts.
-Includes concepts on ursing care for the antepartum client and clients with common and predictable illnesses.
+Includes concepts of nursing care for the antepartum client and clients with common and predictable illnesses.
 Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or simulated environments.
 Lecture 4 hours, Laboratory 6 hours.
 Total 10 hours per week.
-6 credits NSG 200 3 Health Promoti on and Assessm ent Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, ITE 119 replacing with (NUR 135 and HLT 143), PSY 230, SDV Introduces assessment and health promotion for the individual and family.
+6 credits NSG 200 3 Health Promoti on and Assessm ent Acceptance to the Nursing Program, BIO 141 (or BIO 231 or NAS 161), ENG 111, NUR 135, HLT 143, PSY 230, SDV Introduces assessment and health promotion for the individual and family.
 Includes assessment of infants, children, adults, geriatric clients and pregnant females.
 Emphasizes health history and the acquisition of physical assessment skills with underlying concepts of development, communication, and health promotion.
 Prepares students to demonstrate competency in the assessment of clients across the lifespan.
 Provides supervised learning experiences in college nursing laboratories, clinical/community settings, and/or simulated environments.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.
-3 credits NSG 115 5 Healthc are Concept s for Transiti on Prerequisites: Acceptance to the LPN-RN Transition Program; BIO 141, 142, & 150, ENG 111, PSY 230, SDV 100; ITE 119 replacing with (NUR 135 and HLT 143) Corequisite: NSG 200 Focuses on role transition from Licensed Practical Nurse to Registered professional nurse.
+3 credits NSG 115 5 Healthc are Concept s for Transiti on Prerequisites: Acceptance to the LPN-RN Transition Program; BIO 141, 142, & 150, ENG 111, PSY 230, SDV 100; NUR 135, HLT143 Corequisite: NSG 200 Focuses on role transition from Licensed Practical Nurse to Registered professional nurse.
 Incorporates concepts of nursing practice and conceptual learning to promote health and wellness across the lifespan.
-Uses the nursing process to explore care delivery for selected diverse populations with common and predictable illness.
+Uses the nursing process to explore care delivery for selected diverse populations with common and predictable illnesses.
 Emphasizes the use of clinical judgment in skill acquisition.
 Lecture 3 hours.
 Laboratory 1 hour.
 Total 4 hours per week.
 5 credits